pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 With the Tanzu Service CLI, application operators can discover and consume services in a self-service style.
 Commonly, this is how service operators provide all the services required for application teams to run their applications.
-This includes databases, queues, in-memory stores and single sign-on by Application Single Sign-On.
+This includes databases, queues, in-memory stores, and single sign-on by Application Single Sign-On.

 The following is a hypothetical `ClassClaim` for an Application Single Sign-On service